deLaatLab/pipe4C/README.md

     Rscript pipe4C.R --vpFile=./example/VPinfo.txt --fqFolder=./example/ --outFolder=./outF/ --cores 8 --plot --wig

-This will run the pipeline using 8 cores and generates a viewpoint plot and wig file as output, next to the default outputs.
+This will run the pipeline using 8 cores and generates a viewpoint plot and wig file as output, next to the default outputs. **note:** Running multiple pipe4C processes in parallel that are using the same fragFolder in the conf.yml can corrupt the fragmented genome file.

 ## Let's have a look at the generated files
 #### The report file